galenholt/SRA/README.md

 renv::status()
 ```

 Renv struggles to install git packages from the lockfile for some reason.
+The following should be done initially, and whenever we want to update the package.

 ```
 renv::install('git@github.com:galenholt/CC2.git@dev', rebuild = TRUE, upgrade = 'always', git = 'external', prompt = FALSE)